 The type of fitness instructors you need depends highly on the type of clientele you bring into your fitness studio.
 What are their end goals?
 How can you ensure you’re hiring the right type of instructors to help them accomplish them?

-If you’re a yoga studio owner, you may want to look for an instructor that exudes patience to help build confidence and strength in students that may be at the beginning of their fitness journey.
-If you’re the owner of a CrossFit gym that requires attention to detail in form, then you know that knowledge is key to having a successful and safe class.
-On that note, if you’re running a HIIT studio or have kickboxing classes on your schedule, it would be in your best interest to hire an instructor known for their powerful techniques that help push your clients to the limit.
+If you’re an indoor cycling studio owner, your clients most likely need an instructor that is high energy to help build confidence and strength in class.
+If you’re the owner of a CrossFit gym or a barre studio—both of which require attention to detail in form, then you know that knowledge is key to having a successful and safe class.

 No matter which type of fitness studio you own, it’s important to take the time to identify your target customer and provide them with the best fitness experience in your area.